Last Updated June 1st, 2020 at 09:29 am by Lisa

 - Use a large serving spoon, scoop out the pineapple chunks, save the juice ~ drink it or make a smoothie!

 - Place pineapple chunks back into the bowl.

-- Keep chilled in the fridge and serve within a day.
+- Keep chilled in the fridge covered with plastic wrap.

 - Serve within a day.